etalab/transport-site/README.md

 A status dashboard is available at [https://status.transport.data.gouv.fr](https://status.transport.data.gouv.fr) for a part of the project.

+# Glossary

+A small glossary explaining the various terms can be found in this repo ([glossary.md]).
+Please feel free to add any term which appears initially foreign there.

 # Installation

 You can install this 2 different ways: